-A New York Times photographer was all over the garden space, and Vince, very slow to be riled up, eventually raised a hand and asked him to desist (well, he could have asked).
+A New York Times photographer was all over the place, and hard to ignore.
+Vince, very slow to be riled up, eventually raised a hand and asked him to desist (well, he could have asked).
 So watch that space...

 One thing: there is one toilet.
 And you have to leave the garden and the large "waiting tent" (where you can have drink, prior to being seated), go back up the alley and in the front door, past the queue of waiting people, to find it.
 You might as well have I Need to Pee written on your fore head.
 Inside the bathroom, a sign requests your expedience.